Probate Q&A Series

 Detailed Answer

-In North Carolina, every pleading you file in a civil or probate proceeding generally requires a cover sheet.
-This “state’s action cover sheet” sits at the front of your petition or other documents.
+In South Carolina, civil actions generally require a cover sheet.
+This “state’s action cover sheet” sits at the front of your complaint or other initiating documents.
 It helps the clerk classify your case, record party names, and note contact details for the filer.

 If you do not have an attorney, you act “pro se.”
-You must sign the cover sheet on the line marked for self-represented litigants.
+You must sign the cover sheet if the form requires a filer signature.
 By signing, you certify that the statements you make are true to the best of your knowledge and belief.
-North Carolina Rule of Civil Procedure 11(b) sets out these signature requirements for all pleadings and filings.
+South Carolina Rule of Civil Procedure 11(a) sets out signature requirements for pleadings, motions, and other papers.
 You can review the rule here:

 When you sign as a pro se party, include: